AdeelTariq/HorizontalBarGraph/README.md

 # Horizontal Bar Graph

-Android graph view library (This fork has a custom text field to use as labels)
+Android graph view library (This fork has a custom text field to use as label.
+Also includes a bunch of bug fixes and improvements)

 ![](https://image.ibb.co/fKvUhR/img1.gif)